-Current Testing Protocol: Every two weeks, a nurse will be on site to test all staff (PCR nasal swab).
+Current Testing Protocol: Every week, a nurse will be on site to test all staff (PCR nasal swab).
 Additionally, optional testing is encouraged (PCR mouth swab) for all children.
 We will alternate Elementary and YCC/CH children each session.
-On the weeks a nurse is not present, home kits will be sent home for optional testing at home for students and families.
 In this way, children are tested every other week and staff is tested weekly.